1458 mystery eruption: Mount Reclus

 The source of tephra occurred with 1458 sulfate layer in the Antarctica ice core has not been definitely identified.
-Based on geochemical correlation, the tephra is compositionally similar to the magma of Reclus volcano.
-However, there is no known large eruption from Reclus volcano during this period.
+Based on geochemical correlation, the tephra is compositionally similar to the magma of the Reclus volcano.
+However, there is no known large eruption from the Reclus volcano during this period.
 Hence, it is hypothesized that an eruption of small magnitude but geographically close to the ice core might have created the sulfate spike through a tropospherically transported aerosol cloud.
 This, however, is inconsistent with the sulfur isotope evidence and widespread deposition of volcanic sulfate.

 Historical records

 Historical records, largely from Europe and Eastern Asia, report multiple years in the 1450s to 1460s with anomalous weather patterns.
 Smog and haze were seen in the sky and multiple records describe the sun as being blue in color and volcanic ash raining from the sky.
 There were severe increases in precipitation and decreases in temperature.
 These weather and climate changes would be the result of a large aerosol cloud produced by a volcanic eruption spreading across the earth; however, medieval records of atmospheric phenomena are not always accurate.